 - Believe in individualizing each child’s school experience for the fullest development of his or her potential.
 Embrace the concept of a multi-age, three-year age span classroom community as optimum for academic, social, and emotional learning;

 - Believe that the dynamic classroom requires a sufficient gathering of children (24-29 students) to operate effectively; and

 - Value cooperation over competition and believe that each child’s work and behavior should be evaluated on his or her inherent capacity rather than by comparison.

 “The needs of mankind are universal.
 Our means of meeting them create the richness and diversity of the planet.
 The Montessori child should come to relish the texture of that diversity.” — Maria Montessori

 At Aidan Montessori School, we embrace and celebrate the diversity of our world.
 Our differences — including those of culture, race, ethnicity, religion, age, family structure, sex, sexual orientation, gender identity and expression, socioeconomics, learning style, and world view, among others — form and inform a rich environment that is a crucial part of educating our children on their path to maturity and global citizenship.
 Our interactions across our entire community are characterized by guiding principles of respect, equity, justice, humanity, peace, and personal responsibility.

-We oppose discrimination and consciously recognize the value of diversity throughout our hiring practices, admission process, classroom composition, professional development, community and classroom activities.
+We oppose discrimination and consciously recognize the value of diversity throughout our hiring practices, admission and financial aid processes, classroom composition, professional development, community and classroom activities.